 - 1. Go to the C:\SWTOOLS\Idiag directory.

-- 2. Double-click the gui\lsc\lite.exe file.
+- 2. Double-click the gui_lsc_lite.exe file.

 - 3. When the User Account Control window opens, click Yes.

 - 4. Select the device class to be tested.

 - 5. Select the devices to be tested.

-- 6. Select the tests to be performed.
+- 6. Select the test to be performed.

 - 7. Follow the instructions on the screen to start the test.
 When a problem is detected, information messages are displayed.
 Refer to the messages to troubleshoot the problem.